 String style and bulb selection are an important decision.
 There are a variety of string options and bulb shapes and styles to choose from that can help convey mood or theme.
 The choice of strings and lights will always be quite personal and subjective, but we definitely notice certain trends.
 Currently, for medium base string lights, Vintage Edison-style Bulbs are considered a more “trendy” or “edgy” choice, whereas the popular S14 Sign Bulbs are a bit more “traditional” or “rustic.”
 Alternatively, the C9 Base String Lights typically have bulbs that are smaller and sockets are closer together, which would tend to make them the more “romantic” and intimate option, and they would be particularly good for smaller spaces.

 Regardless of style, there are numerous options in both incandescent and LED bulbs.
 We recommend LED Bulbs as the best long-term purchase given that they last about 10 times longer than comparable incandescent bulbs and use less energy.
-For more complete information on choosing LED vs. incandescent bulbs, read this post.
+For more complete information, this article has a wealth of information: LED vs. Incandescent: Which Bulb Is Right For You?.

 As to the strings themselves, for restaurant and bar use we highly recommend heavy duty String Lights over standard string lights.
 The difference is not in the bulbs, but rather the quality of the cord and the socket design.
 So long as they’re the same socket size, bulbs are interchangeable between standard and commercial grade cords.
 Commercial string lights use heavy duty wire, and use special sockets that seal out water.
 Commercial grade string lights are best suited for long-term or permanent installations and will stand up to the elements throughout the years.